victornava/ruby-list/readme.txt

 This is an implementation or Ruby's Array class

 Will use an array as internal representation
-The goal is to copy all the functionality of Array by just using the #each method
+The goal is to implement most of the functionality from Array by just using its #each method, like Enumerable does.

+I'm interested only on the immutable methods so all mutable methods with "!" are not implemented.

 # Why?